Squagward/slate-1/source/includes/_chatlib.md

 ChatLib.chat("Coming from the code!");
 ```

 This first example shows how to display a basic chat message.
 This message differs from normal messages in that it does NOT trigger chat triggers.
+It is also not visible to other players.

 ## Message objects